-Type A Units Type B Units NCHFA Requirements Entry Doors Hardware Lever handles Lever handles Lever handles Exterior Door Size Min.
+Type A Units Type B Units NCHFA Requirements Entry Doors •• •• • Hardware Lever handles Lever handles Lever handles Exterior Door Size Min.
 3/0 Min.
 3/0 Exterior Thresholds Max.
-1⁄2" at all doors Max.
-1⁄2" at main entry Max.
-1⁄2" at all doors for elderly designated units.
+1 / 2 " at all doors Max.
+1 / 2 " at main entry Max.
+1 / 2 " at all doors for elderly designated units.
 Security Viewer 2 nd viewer at 48" No higher than 48" 2 nd viewer at 48" in all units of elderly designated units.
 Clear Floor Space Min.
 18" on pull side Min.
-18" on pull side Interior Doors 5 Door Size Min.
+18" on pull side Interior Door S Door Size Min .
 3/0 Min.
 2/10 Min.
-3/0 in elderly designated units.
-Hardware All lever handles No Requirement All lever handles in elderly designated units.
-Clear Floor Space 18" on pull side No Requirement Bathrooms Clear Floor Space 60" clear turning circle.
+3/0 in elderly units.
+Hardware All lever handles No Requirement All lever handles in elderly units.
+Clear Floor Space 18" on pull side No Requirement Bathrooms l 1 l Clear Floor Space 60" clear turning circle.
 Clear floor space at door may not use knee and toe spaces.
-30" x 48" space at all fixtures. not use knee and toe spaces.
-Clear floor spaces may not include areas under base and shoe moldings.
+30" x 48" space at all fix- tures. include areas under base and shoe moldings.
 Grab Bars Must be installed around tubs, showers and toilets.
-No Requirement 18" bar at 48" AFF and offset on end wall opposite controls required in tubs in all elderly designated units Lavatories Height (maximum) 34" Option B Bathroom is 34" Option A Bathroom is 36" Knee Space (minimum) sink.
-The 27" height must extend at least 8" minimum proach to vanity the 48" clear floor space may extend under the vanity top.
-Sink base Lavatory may have a removable front as long as the knee space, toe space, clear floor space and floor finishes are available and meet H/C code.
+No Requirement 18" bar at 48" AFF and offset on end wall opposite controls required in tubs in all elderly designated units Lavatories Lavatories Height (maximum) 34" Option B Bathroom is 34" Option A Bathroom is 36" Knee Space (minimum) 30" wide x 27" high under sink.
+The 27" height must extend at least 8" minimum under sink. proach to vanity the 48" clear floor space may extend under the vanity top.
+Sink base must have a removable Lavatory may have a remov- able front as long as the knee space, toe space, clear floor space and floor finishes are available and meet H/C code.
 Controls Lever handle required in all A and B units.
 All units must have lever handle faucets.
-Tub / Shower AMAGE AMOCOLO Controls Offset to front of in all apartments.
-Blocking for Grab Bars Blocking must be installed on bathing fixtures.
+Tub / Shower ' ' Usable dimensions NCHFA requires a minimum of 36" x 60" in roll in showers and 30" x 58" in tub/ showers Controls Offset to front of fixture required for all fixtures in all apartments.
+Blocking for Grab Bars Required at all tubs and sh Blocking must be molded into bathing fixtures.
 Toilets Location Centered at 16" to 18" from sidewall in all A and B units.
-Seat Height 15" to 19" 15" to 19" Blocking for Grab Bars Required at all toilets and tub
+Seat Height 15" to 19" 15" to 19" Blocking for Grab Bars Required at all toilets and tub/showers in all A and B units.